Six reasons your home insurance could be cancelled

 This is the most common reason an insurer cancels a policy on a consumer.
 At Square One, it accounts for almost 87% of provider-initiated cancellations.

 If you don’t think you’ll have enough money in your account one month, Mirkovic says the best thing you can do is notify your provider.
 That could mean agreeing on a different withdrawal date that lines up more closely with your payday.
-“Stuff happens,” he says.
-“If you're calling them and you’re being proactive, they’re usually going to find a way to accommodate you.”

 2. Change in risk, or one too many claims

-An insurer might cancel your policy for underwriting reasons, including if the risk has changed and if you’ve made too many claims according to what’s laid out in your policy.
-Combined, this works out to be about 12% of all insurer-initiated cancellations at Square One.
+An insurer might cancel your policy for underwriting reasons, including if the risk to insure you has changed, or if you’ve made too many claims (according to what’s laid out in your policy).

-One example of a change in risk would be if your roofing materials are past their useful life and the insurer requires you to update them and you refuse.
-This could be grounds for your insurer not to stay “on risk,” Mirkovic says, requiring you to find coverage elsewhere.
+One example of a change in risk would be if your roofing materials are past their useful life and you refuse to update them, against your insurer’s recommendations.

 “The insurance provider might say, ‘sorry, we’re going to get off risk because this could lead to other things.’
-Because it’s not a matter of if you’re going to have a claim; it’s a matter of when.
+Because it’s not a matter of whether you’re going to have a claim; it’s a matter of when.
 And insurance is all about the ‘if,’” says Mirkovic.
 “It’s not designed to cover expected losses.”

-It’s also important to be aware of your insurer’s policy around claims and cancellations.
 “Some companies have a strict policy that if you have a claim within the first year, they’re going to cancel,” says Mirkovic.
 “In situations like that, there’s not much you can do.
 It’s bad luck if you have a claim in the first year.”

 Mirkovic recommends reading your policy in full, especially what’s under the section titled “conditions” so that you can see under what circumstances your provider can initiate cancellation and how much notice they need to give you.
 “You don’t want to sign up with a company where they have this strict rule that a claim in your first year results in cancellation,” says Mirkovic.